Almost perfect nonlinear power functions with exponents expressed as fractions: Abstract

 \section{Abstract}

 Let $F$ be a finite field, let $f$ be a function from $F$ to $F$, and let $a$ be a nonzero element of $F$.
 The discrete derivative of $f$ in direction $a$ is $\Delta_a f \colon F \to F$ with $(\Delta_a f)(x)=f(x+a)-f(x)$.
 The differential spectrum of $f$ is the multiset of cardinalities of all the fibers of all the derivatives $\Delta_a f$ as $a$ runs through $F^*$.
-The function $f$ is almost perfect nonlinear (APN) if the largest cardinality in the differential spectrum is $2$.
+An almost perfect nonlinear (APN) function is one for which the largest cardinality in its differential spectrum is $2$.
 Almost perfect nonlinear functions are of interest as cryptographic primitives.
-If $d$ is a positive integer, the power function over $F$ with exponent $d$ is the function $f \colon F \to F$ with $f(x)=x^d$ for every $x \in F$.
+If $d$ is a positive integer, then the power function over $F$ with exponent $d$ is the function $f \colon F \to F$ with $f(x)=x^d$ for every $x \in F$.
 There is a small number of known infinite families of APN power functions.
 In this paper, we re-express the exponents for one such family in a more convenient form.
-This enables us to give the differential spectrum and, even more, to determine the sizes of individual fibers of derivatives.
+This enables us not only to obtain the differential spectrum of each power function $f$ with an exponent in our family, but also to determine the elements that lie in an arbitrary fiber of the discrete derivative of $f$.
+This differential analysis, which is far more detailed than previous results, is achieved by composing the discrete derivative of $f$ with some permutations and a double covering of its domain to obtain a function whose fibers can more readily be analyzed.